doljpo/Vuex-Shopping-Cart/README.md

 ## Extra

-While developing a VueJS app, it might be useful to have the great debugging tool Vue Devtools.
+While developing a VueJS app, it might be useful to have installed in your browser the Vue Devtools extension.
 It's a extension for debugging VueJS applications available for Chrome and Firefox.

 Vue DevTools for [Chrome](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en)